on-the-t/on-the-t.github.io/_posts/2015-10-03-Are-Women-As-Pythagorean-As-Men.md

 > _But how accurately do these models predict win percentage?_

 Figure 2 shows that breakpoints won is the strongest predictor of win percentage, explaining 83% of variance with an error of $\pm4$ matches in a 50-match season.
 This is very similar to the results for the men's tour.
-Interestingly, unlike the findings for the men, the second best predictor is first serve points won (rather than breakpoint opportunities), suggesting that greater relative dominance on serve is a greater factor in win outcomes for the women's tour than the men's tour.
+Interestingly, unlike the findings for the men, the second best predictor is total serve points won (rather than breakpoint opportunities), suggesting that greater relative dominance on serve is a greater factor in win outcomes for the women's tour than the men's tour.
 This is consistent with the observation that more breaks of serve occur on the women's tour.

 <figure style="float:left;">
   <figcaption>Figure 2.
 Pythagorean models of 14 tennis performance measures for the WTA, 2010 - 2015</figcaption>